Partido Federal ng Pilipinas

 PFP was formed in 2018 by supporters of President Rodrigo Duterte and calls for federalism in the Philippines.

+This is the fourth time a party with the name "Federal Party" or "Federalist Party" was formed in the Philippines, with the party being originally founded by Spanish Filipino Trinidad Pardo de Tavera in 1900 but disbanded in 1907, and then for the second time by Alfredo Abcede from 1953 to 1961, and then for the third time by Bartolome Cabangbang from 1981 to 1986.
+The first and third iterations stood for the Philippines becoming a state of the United States.

 History

 Formation and early years: 2018–2021

 The Partido Federal ng Pilipinas was formed in early 2018 by supporters of President Rodrigo Duterte, including the Mayor Rodrigo Roa Duterte-National Executive Coordinating Committee (MRRD-NECC), a group that supported his 2016 presidential campaign, as well as former members of PDP–Laban, Duterte's party.
 The party was formally accredited by the Commission on Elections (COMELEC) on October 5, 2018, and was approved as a national political party on November 5 that year.
 Former DILG undersecretary and MRRD-NECC member Jesus "Jayvee" Hinlo Jr. was the party's founding president, while Secretary of Agrarian Reform John Castriciones, also from the MRRD-NECC, is recognized as the party's founder.
 Castriciones succeeded Hinlo as party president when the latter decided to run for senator in the 2019 elections.
 PFP had also requested Duterte to be their chairman.

 Notable politicians who ran under PFP in 2019 include E. R. Ejercito, Reynaldo Umali, Joy Belmonte, and Donya Tesoro.
 In that year's elections, 238 PFP members were elected to office, including six seats in the House of Representatives.
 Reynaldo Tamayo Jr., who was elected governor of South Cotabato, became the party's new president.